Configuring DROID for Precision Format Identification in Archival Digitization Workflows

 DROID decision flow: signature versus extension method, mismatch detection, PUID resolution, and report-row emission.

-In Python automation pipelines, wrap DROID execution in a subprocess call with explicit exit code validation.
+In Python automation pipelines, wrap DROID execution in a subprocess call with explicit exit-code validation.
 DROID returns 0 for successful completion, but non-zero codes frequently indicate malformed input files rather than tool failures.
-The following implementation demonstrates production-grade subprocess orchestration, CSV report parsing, and inputs suitable for downstream PREMIS Metadata Mapping:
+The following implementation demonstrates production-grade subprocess orchestration, CSV report parsing, and magic-byte cross-checking — inputs suitable for the downstream identification record consumed by Format Registry Integration:

 import csv